You Are Renting Attention

 2027

-CMO becomes a minority C-suite position at current rate of decline
+CMO becomes a minority C-suite position at current rate

 Spencer Stuart trajectory